nartallax/runtyper/README.md

-generic parameters of functions? what types will be returned? what validator will be built? validator builder flag tests discriminated union optimization (through switch) and tests (don't forget two-field keys) use strict? simplify trivial cases of intersections
+generic parameters of functions? what types will be returned? what validator will be built? validator builder flag tests discriminated union optimization (through switch) and tests (don't forget two-field keys) simplify trivial cases of intersections, as well as unions, in simplifier output rewrite validator builder: reuse functions between validators